kekse1/v4/docs/modules/lib/callback-controller.md

 As mentioned somewhere above, the `CallbackController` got it's own static instance of this `CallbackControllerCarrier`, to avoid unneccessary resources (of many Controller instances).

-And btw., this Carrier also free's up the memory by destroying all unused Controller instances (see `DEFAULT_CARRIER_DELETE`).
+And btw., this Carrier also free's up the memory by destroying all unused Controller instances (see `DEFAULT_FREE_CARRIER`).